Back To Search Results

 Treatment / Management

-Based on the pathophysiology, there are many potential targets for treatment in IRI.
-The therapeutic targets include complement depletion, reduction of excess ROS, mitigation of inflammatory cascades, and inhibition of leukocyte activation and platelet recruitment.
+Based on the pathophysiology, there are many potential IRI treatment targets.
+The therapeutic targets include complement depletion, excess ROS reduction, inflammatory cascade mitigation, and leukocyte activation and platelet recruitment inhibition.
 Given the close association between prolonged ischemia and subsequent IRI with pro-inflammatory conditions, there is a theoretical possibility of addressing this pro-inflammatory state with glucocorticoids.[22]
 Although dexamethasone showed promise in rat models of ischemic stroke, human clinical trials did not yield beneficial results.[42](B3)

 ROS, implicated in much of the oxidative stress associated with ischemia, escalates significantly during reperfusion injury, surpassing the cellular milieu's capacity to contain this excess production.
 Studies indicate that inhaling hydrogen gas can mitigate mitochondrial pore formation, eventual mitochondrial cell death, and apoptosis.
 Inhalation of hydrogen gas has been proposed to mop up these free ROS.
 The underlying principle of hydrogen gas supplementation as a treatment possibility lies in its ability to react with ROS, forming free water and thus reducing ROS toxicity.[43][44]
 This theory has been successful in animal models but has not yet been tested in human trials.[43][45]
 (B3)